gwittich/MS-Azure-AI-Fundamentals-AI-900/README.md

 # MS-Azure-AI-Fundamentals-AI-900
 Gail's Microsoft Azure AI Fundamentals AI-900 Certification Notes

-I was fortunate to have been offered a free Exam Voucher through WADSIH https://wadsih.org.au/  WA Data Science Innovation Hub (a Western Australian Government and Curtin University venture, which aims to increase the uptake, education, training and awareness of data science in Western Australia.)
+I was fortunate to have been offered a free Exam Voucher from Microsoft, through **WADSIH** https://wadsih.org.au/  WA Data Science Innovation Hub (a Western Australian Government and Curtin University venture, which aims to increase the uptake, education, training and awareness of data science in Western Australia.)
 Microsoft is a greater supporter of such initiatives in WA.

 I was interested to see how Low Code /  No Code Data Science works and how it might fit into the business world: